Last updated on February 2nd, 2018

 The Noun Project

-Fondly dubbed as the online Mecca of Iconography, The Noun Project is an easy –to-navigate website that brings together and assorts stimulating symbols and icons that are created and uploaded by graphic designers from worldwide.
+Fondly dubbed as the online Mecca of Iconography, The Noun Project is an easy –to-navigate website that brings together and assorts stimulating symbols and icons that are created and uploaded by graphic designers from their graphic design jobs worldwide.
 The Noun Project is a highly helpful resource for those seeking creative inspirations or awe-inspiring stock icons.
 This website also allows icon designers to put up their creative icons for sale.
 Quite expectedly, millions of graphic and icon designers from across the globe pin down their faith on The Noun Project when it comes to simplifying communications through icons.

 Fontface Ninja is yet another useful resource that constantly ranks high on the popularity charts amongst designers from across the globe.
 This fabulous web browser extension lets users to easily identify the different fonts on the Internet.
 This amazing web browser extension also allows users to dabble with the different fonts after showing the name, size and spacing of it.
 In addition, it can also hide the images in order to focus exclusively on the font.
 So if you’re a Font fanatic, do well to use Fontface Ninja to identify different fonts in a jiffy.

 Quite on the same lines like Fontface Ninja, Typophile is a user-friendly website that allows you to identify the font that you like.
 With a staggering range of users and font experts available on Typophile, identifying a particular just a few clicks away.
 This site aims to help designers identify fonts and learn about new typefaces in no time.
 All in all, the amazing website is one resource that allows you to explore, experiment, share and get applauded.